Chart Color Schemes

 Payneham South's health metrics are close to national benchmarks.
 The prevalence of common health conditions among its general population is somewhat typical but higher than the national average among older cohorts.

-Approximately 57% (~1,020 people) of Payneham South residents have private health cover, compared to 52.7% across Greater Adelaide.
-The most common medical conditions in the area are arthritis and mental health issues, affecting 8.1 and 6.9% of residents respectively.
-71.1% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Private health cover rate is very high at approximately 57% of the total population (around 1,036 people), compared to 52.7% across Greater Adelaide.
+The most common medical conditions are arthritis and mental health issues, affecting 8.1 and 6.9% of residents respectively.
+About 71.1% of residents declare themselves completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
 Working-age residents have low chronic condition prevalence.
-Payneham South has 18.3% (327 people) of residents aged 65 and over, lower than the 19.3% in Greater Adelaide.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+The area has 18.2% of residents aged 65 and over (331 people), lower than the 19.2% in Greater Adelaide.
+Health outcomes among seniors present some challenges, ranking lower nationally compared to the broader population.

 Frequently Asked Questions - Health